 The following are recent examples of cases considering the various grounds for intervention.
 For further details about how particular grounds will be considered or investigated, reference should be made to relevant cases.

-Until recently, transactions reviewed on this basis have tended to be defence mergers with public security concerns being dealt with through a range of undertakings negotiated or proposed by the MOD, including the maintenance of strategic capabilities within the United Kingdom and the protection of classified information and technology.55
+Until recently, transactions reviewed on this basis have tended to be defence mergers with public security concerns being dealt with through a range of undertakings negotiated or proposed by the MOD, including the maintenance of strategic capabilities within the United Kingdom and the protection of classified information and technology.60

-By way of example, in May 2009, when AEUK (a subsidiary of Atlas Elektronik GmbH, based in Germany) sought to acquire Qinetiq's Underwater Systems Winfrith division (USW, a key supplier of research, advice, enabling technology, systems and support to the UK's armed forces), the Secretary of State issued a special intervention notice on the grounds of national security public interest concerns.56 AEUK gave a number of undertakings to avoid a reference to a Phase II review, which the Secretary of State accepted.
+By way of example, in May 2009, when AEUK (a subsidiary of Atlas Elektronik GmbH, based in Germany) sought to acquire Qinetiq's Underwater Systems Winfrith division (USW, a key supplier of research, advice, enabling technology, systems and support to the UK's armed forces), the Secretary of State issued a special intervention notice on the grounds of national security concerns.61 AEUK gave a number of undertakings to avoid a reference to a Phase II review, which the Secretary of State accepted.
 The security undertakings committed AEUK companies to the maintenance of strategic capabilities.
 In particular, the AEUK companies undertook that, for as long as any of the AEUK companies remained a supplier to the MOD under military programmes:

 - a sufficient number of the directors of such an AEUK company would be UK security-cleared British citizens to enable security-sensitive issues to be resolved at board level should the need arise; and

 - the military programmes would continue to be directly controlled by a company or companies incorporated in the United Kingdom.